eirikek/Dungeons-and-Developers/frontend/README.md

 An application to explore the various functionalities and mechanics of the popular roleplaying game Dungeons & Dragons.
 Where you can create your own character, explore the games classes, monsters, races and abilityscores!

+## Features

+#### Explore monsters
+- You can explore the different monsters within D&D
+    - View the monsters HP, and type
+    - Filter by type search for specific monsters
+    - Review monsters to assign them difficulties and notes
+    - Add monsters to your dungeon

+#### Dungeon
+- View all saved monsters, and their combined HP.
+To know how difficult this dungeon would be

+#### My character
+- Explore the different races, classes, ability scores and equipment which you can assign to your character.
+With usefull information

 ## Tech Stack